 - 1 teaspoon Cayenne Pepper *optional

-- For tacos: Brown one pound ground beef and strain the fat.
-Add 3 tablespoons of seasoning with 1/2 cup of water.
+For tacos: Brown one pound ground beef and strain the fat.
+Add 2-3 Tablespoons of seasoning with 1/2 cup of water.
+Simmer until water has evaporated.